PDrifting/CBookDraft/book.markdown

 ### Format Modifiers

 Now that we have a general handle on the basics of printf, there is another part we need to discuss that deals with modifiers that can be applied to format specifiers.
-These modifiers control justification, number of decimal places to show with floats, and control padding with characters of the output.
-We'll need to create another table for some of the rules.
-Then we'll go over some examples.
+These modifiers control justification, the number of decimal places to show with floats, and control padding with characters of the output.
+We will need to create another table for some of the rules, and then generate some examples.

 ```
 Modified Format Specifier